 Creative Health in Focus: Frames of Mind

-The group of Cultural Producers working with Frames of Mind have been tasked with designing a small-scale, high-impact event that shines a light on health disparities in Newham.
+The group of Cultural Producers working with Frames of Mind had been tasked with designing a small-scale, high-impact event or project that shines a light on health disparities in Newham.
 From mental health to life expectancy and access to healthcare, these inequities are often deepened by racial and structural injustice.
 The aim is to co-create something bold, collaborative and imaginative, an event that amplifies unheard voices while helping to inform future funding and programming for the organisation.

 Drawing on Bo and Zoe’s decades of creative practice and their ethos of working with rather than for communities, this project offers a powerful example of what creative health can look like in action.